Relativistic Atomic Effects of Dark Matter Electron Scattering: Factorization of Scattering Matrix in Non-Relativistic Limit

-factorizes in the non-relativistic limit.
+Since the coupling matrix $\Gamma_B$ in the spinor space can only contract with the electron spinor $u(m_e)$, it can be extracted from the spatial integral.
 Note that the spinor part has become a constant in the non-relativistic limit.
 It is much more convenient to express the spinor part in the usual four-component spinor form with a prefactor $1/2m_e$ to balance the mass dimension.
 Consequently, the scattering $\mathcal M$ matrix factorizes as \cite{Ge:2021snv},